mvolkmann/blog/src/astro.md

   "Astro Quick Start Course" %} by Traversy Media

 ## Unorganized Content

-File-based routing works as you would expect.
-/foo/bar refers to src/pages/foo/bar.astro.

-The code fence at the top of a .astro file is also called the component script. it is like Markdown front matter. can import data from a JSON file here.
-Everything in the components script stays on the server.
-None of the variables are functions defined their are sent to the browser. output from console.log calls appear where the server is running, not in the browser place code that should run in the browser inside a script tag that appears after the component script.

 can define multiple layout files to use different ones and specific pages. is it the case that page components cannot use the slot element and only layout components can do that?